rweather/system80-restoration/README.md

 * Use a single 16K EEPROM instead of separate 4K EPROM's.
 * Use static RAM chips like the 32K 62256 for system memory, instead of dynamic RAM.
-This removes a lot of complexity in the memory interface.
+This removes a lot of complexity from the memory interface.
+* Replace the 6-way 74LS367 bus transceivers with the 8-way 74LS244 and
+74LS245 instead to reduce the number of transceiver chips.
-* Replace the 5-pin monitor connector with a standard composite video RCA jack.
+* Replace the 5-pin composite video connector with a standard RCA jack.

 ## Resources